There’s a disturbing conversation happening in our society.

 People are uncomfortable with the opinions expressed by others and the debates they spark.
 In reaction, people are asking, “What is the point in debating?
 No one is winning any arguments.
 You’re not going to change someone’s opinion.”

-There’s even been a small movement on social media asking friends to post pictures of art and puppies to drown out the political posts from your feed.
+There’s even been a small movement on social media asking friends to post pictures of art and puppies to drown out the polarizing (usually, political) posts from your feed.
 And while I love art and puppies just as much as the next person…

 Please do not be guilted into believing that silence is better than debate.